claschumer/Movies/README.md

 ### Clarisse
 Week 23 novembre: Study on the popularity of movies within different companies, level of budget,genre and categorie.
 I will use cluster analysis, and distribution function analysis.
 Divide the data in several groups according to the factors cited above.
+26/11/21: Analysis on the profit and the gross by each genre 27/11/21: 1) Analysis on which genre is most prominent in regions, and visualization with pie charts.
+          2) Compute the correlation between score and budget in each categorie

 ### Paul
 Week 23 novembre: Search for the link between budget and success (gross and score).
 How does this link evolved through time ?